 2. Rinse and drain the black beans.
 With a fork, poke holes all around the surface of the sweet potato and microwave until soft and easily mashable, roughly 6 minutes.

-3. While the black beans dry and sweet potato cooks, pour chocolate chips and a generous splash of oil or pat of butter in a large bowl and microwave until melted, roughly one minute.
+3. While the black beans dry and sweet potato cooks, pour chocolate chips and a generous splash of oil or pat of butter in a large bowl and microwave until melted, roughly 60-75 seconds.
 Mix as needed until the chips form a thick sauce.

 4. Add the sweet potatoes, black beans, and vanilla extract; blend with a forceful stir or a hand mixer until potatoes and beans are integrated with the chocolate.
 Add the flour, baking powder, and a pinch of salt (if beans have no added salt) and stir until mixed.
 (If you want a denser texture, add your extra flour here.)